-( 1 Alleging discrimination 9.28.2016 (Rcvd by Finance on 9.21.2016) operator intentionally passed up complainant at a bus stop due to complainant's race.
-Complainant alleges Customer Service is aware of this complaint but has yet to contact complainant with the conclusion of No records within Customer Service system of this incident or this complainant calling to make a complaint.
+( As fiecessary, complaint log v will be apaated if new complaints are received prior to ritle vi Frogram Submission due date of June 1, 2010) Title VI Complaint - Alleging discrimination based on race 9.28.2016 (Rcvd by Finance on 9.21.2016) 8.29.2016 No records within Customer Service system of this incident or this complainant calling to make a complaint.
 Discrepancy with date provided.
 Incomplete mailing address provided.
 Complainant responded with date information.
 Unfortunately, video footage was no longer available for this incident as the complaint was received after the video retention period had passed and the bus operator is no longer with MTS to interview.
 Samantha Leslie called on 9.28.2016 requesting further information to properly investigate complaint.
 Samantha Leslie sent email response on 10.5.2016.
-CLOSED on 10.5.2016 Email - Alleges discrimination based on disability and race provided) or 10.26.2016 (Date MTS believes is Bus 2867, Old Town, Route 28 - Complainant witnessed an elderly African American man with a walker having difficulty exiting the bus.
-Per video footage - At the time of boarding the bus operator kneels the bus and attempts to deploy the ramp.
+CLOSED on 10.5.2016 Email - Alleges discrimination based on disability and race 10.26.2016 10.25.2016 (Date provided) or 10.26.2016 (Date MTS believes is accurate) Bus 2867, Old Town, Route 28 - Per video footage - At the time of boarding the bus operator kneels the bus and attempts to deploy the ramp.
 The passenger with the walker quickly states they do not need the assistance of the ramp.
 At the time of exiting, the bus operator kneels the bus.
 The passenger with the walker and the bus operator exchange pleasantries and the passenger slowly exits the bus.
 A female bystander was seen assisting the passenger to the curb.
 No evidence of discrimination based on race or disability.
 Bus operator remained professional towards the passenger at all times.
 Requested video on 10.27.2016.
 Some discrepancies with the provided route number and date of incident.
-Samantha Leslie emailed response to complainant on 11.2.2016 CLOSED on 11.2.2016 Title VI Complaint Form: Customer Service Complaint - Alleges no discrimination 3.6.2017 alleges dispute between complainant and other passengers occurred in regards to whether or not a bus window should remain open or close.
-Complainant alleges the bus operator did nothing in response to this complainant requested assistance from bus operator.
+Samantha Leslie emailed response to complainant on 11.2.2016 CLOSED on 11.2.2016 Title VI Complaint Form: Customer Service Complaint - Alleges no discrimination 3.6.2017 2.19.2017 alleges dispute between complainant and other passengers occurred in regards to whether or not a bus complainant requested assistance from bus operator.
 Bus operator requested one of the passenger involved in the dispute to move to another window seat.
 That passenger refused to move.
 Bus operator then called the MTS Road Supervisor for further assistance.
 While the bus was waiting for the MTS Road Supervisor to arrive, the complainant departed the bus.
-MTS found the bus operator's request to the passenger and call to the MTS Road Supervisor followed MTS procedures in attempting to de-escalate the passenger dispute CLOSED 3.7.2017
+MTS found the bus operator's request to the passenger and call to the MTS Road Supervisor followed MTS procedures in attempting to de-escalate the passenger dispute Samantha Leslie mailed response on 3.7.2017 CLOSED 3.7.2017